distillpub/post--multimodal/src/paper.md

 </h3>

 <p>
-    A neuron is said to have multiple facets if there are multiple distinct cases that they fire for<d-cite bibtex-key="nguyen2016multifaceted"></d-cite> — that is, if a feature can be described as <i>OR(case_1, case_2, …)</i>.
+    A neuron is said to have multiple facets<d-cite bibtex-key="nguyen2016multifaceted"></d-cite> if there are multiple distinct cases that they fire for —
+    that is, if a feature can be described as <i>OR(case_1, case_2, …)</i>.
     For example, a pose-invariant dog-head detector that detects dog heads tilted to the left, right, or facing straight on<d-cite